NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/expressions/edit-expressions.md

 weight: 2
 meta:
   title: Edit expressions in the dashboard
-  description: Edit expressions in the Cloudflare dashboard using the Expression Builder, which allows for a visual approach, or using the Expression Editor, in which you type the expression.
+  description: Edit expressions in the Khulnasoft dashboard using the Expression Builder, which allows for a visual approach, or using the Expression Editor, in which you type the expression.
 ---

 # Edit expressions in the dashboard

-In the Cloudflare dashboard, there are two options for editing [expressions](/ruleset-engine/rules-language/expressions/):
+In the Khulnasoft dashboard, there are two options for editing [expressions](/ruleset-engine/rules-language/expressions/):

 * **Expression Builder**: Allows you to create expressions using drop-down lists, emphasizing a visual approach to defining an expression.
 * **Expression Editor**: A text-only interface that supports advanced features, such as grouping symbols and functions for transforming and validating values.